jretac/HotWaterTankController/README.md

 The main goal is to keep the hot water tank switched on the maximum possible time while keeping a balance between the generated and consumed energy.
 The default configuration aims a positive money balance.
-This means that the hot water tank is switched on if the value of sold energy is greater than the value of the bought energy for the current month.
+This means that **the hot water tank is switched on if the value of sold energy is greater than the value of the bought energy for the current month**.
 The buy and sell prices are set through the configuration file, as well as all the connection information for the FusionSolar API and the MQTT connection.

 The controller manages the power source for the water tank based on the sell-to-buy energy(kWh) ratio.
 If this ratio is